pls-rs/pls/README.md

 `pls` aims to stand out because of some very specific choices.

 - Does not intend to replace `ls`. `pls`, as a command, is just as easy to type.
-- Sane configuration for developers.
-Features are targeted towards a more tech-savvy audience.
+- Targets a more tech-savvy audience in its [features](#features).
-- Intelligently maps file type.
+- Intelligently [maps file type](pls/data/README.md).
 Just comparing the file extension would be too generic.
 - Meticulously chosen iconography for the appreciating eyes.
-- Highly customisable at a project level using a simple `.pls.yml` file.
+- Highly customisable at a project level using a simple [`.pls.yml`](.pls.yml) file.
 - Built in a friendly language, Python.
 This makes it easy to fork and change it yourself.

 ## Installation